 Think of all those times that didn't go your way.
 All life's little setbacks, imagine you could could have another go at 'em.
 All the mistakes... anyone you've ever hurt... everything you've ever done... you could do it over.
 Now, wouldn't that be grand?

-New Game+: Played straight in terms of gameplay, but deconstructed as part of the plot: it's actually a direct continuation of the Restoration ending, where the Reset Button was unable to prevent the Calamity from happening again.
+New Game+: Doing so not only lets you retain your progress, but unlocks the remaining idols.
+Story-wise, it's actually a direct continuation of the Restoration ending, where the Reset Button was unable to prevent the Calamity from happening again.

 Nintendo Hard: If you choose to play with the idols active, prepare for pain.
 The enemies get benefits such as regenerating health, random immunity to attacks, increased defense, and other fun things.